Analysis | Job growth will slow during a Biden presidency: The easy gains are almost gone

 Mass layoffs begin in cities and states amid coronavirus fallout, threatening education, sanitation, health and safety

 Lack of adequate federal support forced state and local governments to slash payrolls during the Great Recession, Forsythe said.
 It’s one of the reasons the economy took so long to dig out of the Great Recession, and current weakness in the public sector is a warning sign it may be happening all over again.
-A potential public-sector bailout has long been a sticking point in negotiations over a second round of stimulus.
+A potential public-sector bailout has long been a sticking point in negotiations over a second round of stimulus aid.

 In almost every direction, Biden will face stronger head winds than his predecessor.
-The clearest potential job gains have already been realized, the coronavirus is spreading through the U.S. population seemingly unchecked and prospects for broad government stimulus are uncertain.
+The clearest potential job gains have already been realized, the coronavirus is spreading through the U.S. population seemingly unchecked, and prospects for broad government stimulus are uncertain.

 The country is now seeing more than 100,000 new coronavirus cases a day.
 That’s double the numbers seen a month ago.
 It’s triple the rate in September.
 And, as economists have long maintained, the economy cannot be rebuilt without first containing the virus.